-In the third installment of Email Marketing Strategy 101, I am going to cover how to utilize lead magnets for your website.
+In this article about email marketing fundamentals, we are going to cover how to utilize lead magnets for your website.

-Last time, we went over the things you can do to grow your email marketing list, and if you were paying attention, you’ll know those things are called lead magnets.
-Now, I’m going to show you exactly how to design these lead magnets on your website, how to deliver on your sweet, sweet promises and how to manage your lists.
-I told you I wouldn’t leave you hanging.
+I’m going to show you exactly how to design these lead magnets on your website, how to deliver on your sweet, sweet promises and how to manage your lists.
 Buckle up buttercup, cause we’re gonna get technical.

 On your website